Unarelith/OpenMiner/README.md

 ### Lua API

 - [x] Register blocks/craft/items in the game
-- [x] Create custom GUI and show them to player when rightclicking a block
+- [x] Create custom GUI and show them to player when right-clicking a block

 ### World